-[lowa contains 115,135 total centerline miles of roadway (43,042 miles are paved).
-This figure includes 626 miles of state park and institutional roads.]
+lowa contains 114,880 total centerline miles of roadway (42,492 miles are paved).
 The state's roadway system is classified according to three main categories-primary roads, secondary roads, and municipal roads.

-Primary roads include Interstate, US, and State Highways, totals [9,574] miles.
+Primary roads include Interstate, US, and State Highways, totaling 9,403 miles.
 In general, the traffic volumes of these roadways make them poorly suited, or at least challenging, for bicycling.
 However, infrastructure improvements-such as wide paved shoulders-can accommodate bicyclists that choose to use these roads.
 While it is unlikely that primary roads will become major routes for bicyclists, short segments of US and State Highways can be used to close gaps between bikeways along lower-volume roads where alternatives do not exist.
 Examples include "Main Street" segments in small municipalities or a two-mile segment of primary road to connect bikeways on two low-traffic secondary roads.
 From a pedestrian perspective, sidewalks along primary roads are very important, especially if these roads provide direct access to businesses and other destinations.
-It is important to note that Iowa does not allow bicyclists or pedestrians to use the Interstate Highway system or four-lane divided roadways with posted minimum speed limits1.
+It is important to note that Iowa does not allow bicyclists or pedestrians to use the Interstate Highway System or four-lane divided roadways with posted minimum speed limits.

-Secondary roads include County Trunk and Farm-to-Market Roads, totals [90,355] miles.
+Secondary roads include County Trunk and Farm-to-Market Roads, totaling 89,818 miles.
 Iowa's secondary roads system provides great opportunities for bicycling and walking.
-This system, which includes [19,120] centerline miles of paved roads, forms a grid across the state, connecting cities large and small.
+This system, which includes 19,057 centerline miles of paved roads, forms a grid across the state, connecting cities large and small.
 These roads typically have lower volumes of traffic and are therefore well-suited for many bicyclists, even when paved shoulders are not present (see the On-Road Bicycle Compatibility Rating section later in this chapter).

-Municipal roads include local city streets and rural roads, totaling [15,102] miles.
+Municipal roads include local city streets and rural roads, totaling 15,037 miles.
 These roads are locally-controlled and maintained, either by cities or counties.
 Streets within cities are typically paved and provide good opportunities for on-road bicycling (especially where they serve as alternative routes to higher-volume primary and secondary roads).